 Are American Curl Cats Adaptable to New Surroundings?

 The American Curl is highly adaptable breed.
 So, it reacts very well to new situations and surroundings.

 This trait, combined with their joyous nature makes them great pets for people of all ages and families with children.
 This breed also adjusts well to living with other cats and dogs and treats them with respect.

 This is a moderately active breed that requires some exercise to stay in perfect shape.
-The American Curl loves to play fetch and toys like Wool Felt Ball Toys will surely keep them exercised and entertained.
+The American Curl loves to play fetch.

 Thanks to the diversity in its bloodline, this breed has an excellent health and no known genetic health problems.

 However, due to uniquely shaped ears, this breed is known to develop ear problems because of a narrower ear canal.

 - Ear Infections: The narrower ear canals causes more wax to build up which results in frequent ear infections.
 It is important that owners pay special care and clean the cat’s ears.

 - Obesity: This breed can become obese if not fed properly.
 Stick to weight control food to prevent obesity.
 Talk with your vet so he can design a proper meal plan for your cat.